sysadminmike/couch-to-postgres/README.md

 	(
 	  pgtable text NOT NULL,
 	  since numeric DEFAULT 0,
-	  enabled boolean DEFAULT false, --not used is simple client example CONSTRAINT since_checkpoint_pkey PRIMARY KEY (pgtable)
+	  enabled boolean DEFAULT false, --not used in the simple client example CONSTRAINT since_checkpoint_pkey PRIMARY KEY (pgtable)
 	)